cycle/docs/advanced/active-record.md

 ```

 ## Generation
-Next step is to create generator capable of finding and configuring our entity.
+The next step is to create a generator capable of finding and configuring our entity.
 We are going to use `Spiral\Tokenizer\ClassesInterface`
 to automatically locate our `Record` classes:

 ```php